iVariable/Backbone.actAs.Mementoable/README.md

 You only need to have Backbone (including underscore.js - a requirement for Backbone) in your page before including the Backbone.ActAs.Mementoable plugin.

+Backbone >= 0.9.0 (for earlyer versions of Backbone use tag v0.2.1)

 ## Setup a model

 There are two ways of using this actAs-plugin: